ellvtr/wineapp/README.md

 # Wine List

 ## Quick start
+Requires [NodeJs](https://nodejs.org/), install if you don't have it.
 The build files are included in `./www/dist/` so you can start the solution quickly like this with minimum dependencies:
 ```bash